balancer/scaffold-balancer-v3/README.md

 The NftCheckHook is applicable on any NFT.
 Our example is using an nft which supposedly represents a real world asset.

-Team name: NFT ESCROW LP
+Team name: NFT ESCROW LP <br>
-Hook official name: RWA NFT LPv3
+Hook official name: RWA NFT LPv3 <br>
-Hook unofficial name: NftCheckHook
+Hook unofficial name: NftCheckHook <br>

 ***
 ## 📜 Table of Contents